Why Company Pension Plans Don’t Make Sense in Germany

 ¹ Changing jobs almost always means that your current company pension plan switches to a private pension plan without subsidies, so you are stuck with a costly private pension plan.
 Only in rare cases does your new employer have the same solution as your previous company, allowing you to continue your existing plan.

 ² Gallup Engagement Index reports that 23 % of German employees are looking to change jobs in the next year, and 42 % are looking to change within 3 years.
-The number of people planning to change jobs is especially high for younger employees (under 35), but substantial even for those above this bracket.
+The number of people planning to change jobs is especially high for younger employees (under 35) but substantial even for those above this bracket.

-What makes the direct company pension plan so unattractive in any case
+What makes the direct company pension plan so unattractive?
+In any case

 return-guaranteed-pension-products